 - Disabling unused services – The fewer applications and services hackers can possibly attack the better.
 Make sure to disable all unneeded and unused services and applications to improve the security of your network.

 Filtering mechanisms use different approaches for filtering traffic and blocking potentially dangerous requests.
 These mechanisms include ingress/egress filtering, history-based IP filtering, and router-based packet filtering.

 Don’t expose your application and resources unless it’s truly necessary.
 This way you can limit the number of weak spots in your infrastructure that can be targeted by attackers.
 You can also prohibit direct internet traffic to database servers and other critical parts of your infrastructure.

 Consider delegating the protection of your web application to a third-party vendor.
-DDoS mitigation services can remove problematic traffic even before it reaches a victim’s networks.
+DDoS prevention tools and mitigation services can remove problematic traffic even before it reaches a victim’s networks.
 You can look for a DNS-based service that redirects problematic traffic from your network or a Border Gateway Protocol-based solution for handling sustained attacks.

 Hackers keep using and improving DDoS attacks, aiming to disrupt the work of particular websites, applications, and services.
 When working on a web application, pay special attention to hardening your solution against possible DDoS attacks.

 It’s important to build your web product with stability and resilience in mind.
 You can combine different DDoS attack prevention methods and DDoS defense techniques to increase your chances of efficiently mitigating a potential attack.
 Or you can deploy multiple clouds to ensure better availability of your service.

 While most CSPs offer anti-DDoS recommendations, designing a comprehensive DDoS mitigation strategy when developing a web application requires additional expertise.
 At Apriorit, we have teams of high-profile cloud and web security experts who will gladly assist you in building a stable, resilient, and well-performing web product.